On to something new (redux)

 Thing is, I wasn't sure what to look for.
 I was in the comfortable position of, unlike last time, not needing to find something, so I could take my time at least.
 Over the course of the last year I've spoken to many different companies and organisations, some big (yes, I know, I said I don't like big places -- sometimes what's on offer deserves a fair hearing), some small, but none of them quite said "this feels like me".
 In some cases the whole thing didn't have the right vibe, in others the industry either didn't interest me, or felt uncomfortable given my personal values.
 In one particular case a place looked interesting until I checked the CTO's socials and OMG NO NO NO AVOID AVOID (that was a fun one).

 Then I saw Will McGugan saying he was hiring to expand Textualize.
-This caught my interest right away for two good reasons.
+This caught my interest right away for two reasons.

 I can't remember how long I've been following Will on Twitter; I likely stumbled on him as I got back into Python in 2018 and I also remember noting that he was a Python hacker just up the road from me.
-We'd vaguely chatted on Twitter, briefly, in that "Twitter acquaintance" way we all often do (I remember one brief exchange about fungus on The Meadows), and he'd seemed like a good sort.
-A small company run by a "good sort" kinda person felt like a damn good reason.
+We'd vaguely chatted on Twitter, briefly, in that "Twitter acquaintance" way we all often do (I remember one brief exchange about fungus on The Meadows).
+A small company run by someone I was acquainted with seemed like a safe bet.

 The second reason was Textual itself.
 I'd been watching Will develop it, in open, with great interest.
 I had (and still have) a plan to write a brand new CHUI-based (okay fine TUI-based as the kids like to say these days!)
-Norton Guide reader, all in Python, and Textual looked like the perfect framework to do the UI in.
+Norton Guide reader1, all in Python, and Textual looked like the perfect framework to do the UI in.
 The chance to be involved with it sounded awesome.

 Now, I said two reasons, but there's also a third I guess: Will's pitch for applying to Textualize felt so damn accessible!
 I'm on the older end of the age range of this industry; for much of my working life as a developer I've worked in isolation from other developers; while I first touched Python in the 90s, I've only been using it in anger since 2018 and still feel like I've got a lot to learn.
 Despite all these things, and more, saying "aye Dave this is beyond you" I felt comfortable dropping Will a line.